 - Find an entire exhibition on bugs

 - Learn that trampers used to build their own huts and used nothing but a compass to navigate.
-New Zealand has always been a popular place for tramping and trampers – times sure have changed
+New Zealand has always been a popular place for tramping and trampers.
+(Check out the 9 NZ Great Walks)

 - Experience an earthquake

 - Find old posters opposing the Vietnam War